 - Other serious injuries – neurological damage, spinal cord injury, disc bulge or ruptured discs can occur and require intensive rehabilitative care and treatment.

 - Psychological injuries – the psychological effects of an accident can have a serious impact on quality of life.
 Issues range from having anxiety about returning to riding a bike to more serious cases involving depression, panic attacks and post-traumatic stress disorder (PTSD).

 What can I claim for?

-If we pursue a claim on your behalf following an accident, the settlement will be determined by the extent of the losses you have suffered.
+In pursuing a claim on your behalf following an accident, the settlement will be determined by the extent of the losses you have suffered.
 We have put together a summary of the various elements that you may be able to claim for if we represent you following an accident:

 Personal injury damages

 We may require medical records and arrange for you to be examined by medical professionals who will prepare a report.
 This evidence will be the basis upon which we calculate the compensation that you are entitled to.
 Be wary of any firms or cold callers who tell you what your case is worth without medical evidence as there is no other way to make an accurate assessment of personal injury compensation.